How are leaves adapted to photosynthesis

 Carotenoids are accessory pigments that help plants absorb more light energy.
 They are present in plants alongside chlorophylls and play a dual role in photosynthesis.
 Carotenoids not only absorb light at wavelengths that chlorophylls cannot, such as in the blue-green region, but they also protect chlorophyll molecules from damage caused by excessive light energy.

-See also How to adjust pvc door hinges
+See also How to clean sisal carpet

 Additionally, carotenoids play a prominent role in providing attractive color variations in leaves and are responsible for the vibrant yellows, oranges, and reds seen during the autumn season.